wcarvalho/dirc-detector/README.md

 4. [Particle-Reconstructor](https://github.com/wcarvalho/dirc-detector/tree/master/reconstructor#installation-instructions)
 5. [Scripts](https://github.com/wcarvalho/dirc-detector/tree/master/scripts#installation-instructions)

-You may contact with me any concerns about this library via: wcarvalho92@gmail.com
+You may contact with me any concerns about this library via wcarvalho92@gmail.com

-...**Note:** Installation for this library has only been tested on [Mac OSX 10.0+](https://www.apple.com/osx/) and [Linux Ubuntu 14.0+](http://www.ubuntu.com/download/desktop).
+**Note:** Installation for this library has only been tested on [Mac OSX 10.0+](https://www.apple.com/osx/) and [Linux Ubuntu 14.0+](http://www.ubuntu.com/download/desktop).
 It has `NOT` been tested for Windows.
 While this installation may work on other UNIX-based systems (and windows builds), this is not guarenteed and you continue with installation at your own risk.

 [Dirc-Objects]:https://github.com/wcarvalho/dirc-detector/tree/master/dircobjects